gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 3. **variable** New field pArea (*type: float64*\*): Calculate goedsic/ellipsoidal area of geometry in precincts_fix (as opposed to based on the CRS; see [QGIS helpdocs](https://gis.stackexchange.com/questions/347249/using-area-or-area-function-in-qgis-when-the-data-polygon-is-stored-in-utm) for more info on $area v area(); in this case, $area used) -> precincts_area
 4. **variable** New field pctRep (*type: float64*\*) : Calculate the percentage of votes cast in each precinct for the republican presidential candidate in 2016 -> precincts_area (variable name can stay the same; just adding a field)
 5. **geographic** Union: input = precincts_area; overlay = cd_2016 -> frag_2016
+**Deviation from analysis plan:** This union takes a long time to run, so export as Union_2016_precincts_2016_districts.shp and read back in
 6. **variable** New field fArea (*type: float64*\*): Calculate goedsic/ellipsoidal area of geometry in frag_2016
 7. **variable** New field aw (*type: float64*\*): For each fragment (precinct + district combination), calculate the proportion of the precinct contained by the fragment (this determines the proportion of precinct votes allocated to each fragment) = 'fArea'/'pArea' -> frag_2016 (variable name can stay the same, as we are just adding new fields)
 8. **variable** New field awDem (*type: float64*\*): Calculate the proportion of democratic votes (from the precinct) to be allocated to each fragment = 'dem' * 'aw' -> frag_2016